 At least one thing, every day.
 It starts to add up, and while there are no guarantees, it may lead you to something much better.

 Personal note: I took the photo this morning.
-After 19 years in Boston, I figured it was time to partake in at least one of the July 4 historic observances.
 I learned today that the actual first reading of the Declaration of Independence in Boston did not occur until July 18, 1776.
 It took two weeks for a rider to deliver a copy to Boston and for local leaders to organize a formal presentation to the public at this very site.